nguyendkn/Blog/README.md

 This repository is the home to my personal [website](https://www.blogs.redis.asia.com/).
 This website is intended for personal use, and functions as a method of storing/organizing notes and projects.

-The site is forked from the incredible [Tailwind-Nextjs-Starter-Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) by [Tim Lrx](https://github.com/timlrx).

 Check out the starter documentation or fork this project and start building your own blog!

 ## Motivation